microsoft/FluidFramework/components/experimental/multiview/README.md

 ## ICoordinate, IConstellation (/interface)

-The first two scenarios only use the `ICoordinate` interface, which is how we'll make clean separation between our view and model.
+The first two scenarios only use the `ICoordinate` interface, which is how we'll make clean separation between our coordinate's view and model.
 It defines the full API surface needed to interact with a 2d coordinate.

 The third scenario also uses `IConstellation`, which defines an API surface for a model which nests `ICoordinates` (as "stars").